bigteamscienceconference/bigteamscienceconference.github.io/index.md

 The goal of this two-day virtual conference is to bring together a multidisciplinary group of researchers, funders, and stakeholders to discuss advancements, challenges, and future opportunities related to big team science.

-<b><i>Full program will be released in August</i></b>

-*Note: The conference will be presented primarily via Zoom.
+*Notes: The full program will be released in August.
+The conference will be presented via Zoom.
 The tentative plan is to set the conference schedule primarily according to Eastern Standard Time, but we will accommodate scheduling requirements of presenters as needed.*

 ***
 <!--## [Speakers]({{site.baseurl}}/people/)